microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_helm/_index.md

 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.

-> **Note: This guide assumes you already deployed an AKS cluster on Azure Stack HCI and connected it to Azure Arc.
+> **NOTE: This guide assumes you already deployed an AKS cluster on Azure Stack HCI and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using [PowerShell](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/).**

 ## Prerequisites